-This module is designed to enable registered nurses to develop and apply principles and concepts of clinical pharmacology to specific health care contexts.

-You will develop an in-depth understanding of pharmacotherapeutic principles, including pharmacokinetics and pharmacodynamics, along with the regulatory/legislative frameworks, interprofessional relationships and evidence bases that facilitate clinical preparation for prescribing in advanced nursing practice roles.
+This module is designed to enable registered nurses to integrate and apply principles of clinical pharmacology to specific health care contexts.
+Students will develop an in-depth understanding of pharmacotherapeutic principles; including pharmacokinetics and pharmacodynamics, and the regulatory/ legislative frameworks, interdisciplinary relationships and evidence bases that facilitate clinical preparation for prescribing in advanced nursing practice roles.

-- Critically examine the interprofessional, professional, and regulatory contexts and evidence base for prescribing in advanced nursing practice. - Critically evaluate knowledge for prescribing practice including physiology, pathophysiology, health assessment and clinical reasoning skills, and risk benefit assessments for therapeutic approaches with specific clients. - Demonstrate advanced knowledge of pharmacotherapeutics and its application in prescribing medications, including pharmacokinetic and pharmacodynamic principles, and recognition of actual or potential interactions and contraindications, to aid safe prescribing. - Demonstrate reflexive and relational practice in collaborating with clients/ families to develop therapeutic plans and the educational strategies to improve access, safety and efficacy of prescribed medications, appliances or treatments. - Articulate strategies to evaluate therapeutic plans according to client responses and biological markers, manage adverse reactions and collaborate with or refer appropriately to other members of the interprofessional health team.
+- Critically examine the inter-professional, and regulatory contexts and evidence base for prescribing in advanced nursing practice. - Critically evaluate knowledge for prescribing practice including physiology, pathophysiology, health assessment and clinical reasoning skills, and risk benefit assessments for therapeutic approaches with specific populations. - Demonstrate advanced knowledge of pharmacotherapeutics and its application in prescribing medications, including pharmacokinetic and pharmacodynamic principles, and recognition of actual or potential interactions and contraindications, to aid safe prescribing. - Utilise critical case reviews to demonstrate reflexive analysis of practice with patients, families/whānau in developing therapeutic plans and educational strategies to improve access, safety and efficacy of prescribed medications, appliances or treatments. - Articulate strategies to evaluate therapeutic plans according to patient responses, and biological markers, manage adverse reactions and collaborate with or refer appropriately to other members of the interdisciplinary health team.